j-foster2/GvHD/README.md

 - `CellRanger`: example code of how cellranger was run on single nucleus multiome and scATAC datasets
 - `Bruce_Processed_Data`: processed data from Bruce et al. (PMID: 28375154)
 - `GBA_Processed_Data`: MARS-seq processed data from Gury-BenAri et al. (PMID: 27545347)
-- `referenceData`: mm10 gene coordinates
+- `referenceData`: mm10 gene coordinates and genes associated with mouse ILC1 and ILC2 cells
 - `enrichrData`: output from Enrichr analyses
 - `jupyterNotebooks`: Store notebook versions of scripts used to processed data and generate figures
 - `Figure_1`: output from scripts for figure 1